todd-demone/LightBnB/README.md

 # Lighthouse BnB

-This pre-existing Airbnb clone did not have a database to store its data, so I incorporated one into the backend of this application (more details below).
+This pre-existing Airbnb clone used in-memory objects to store its data, so I incorporated a database into the backend of this application (more details below).

 ## Purpose